Understanding the Different Types of Home Security Systems

 If you don’t understand or have questions regarding your contract, reach out to your security provider before signing.
 After all, it’s a legally binding and long-term investment to help protect your home.

 Home Security Installation

 A DIY installation home security system requires you to set up your equipment yourself.
-Most security providers make this easily with ‘how-to’ videos, manuals and pre-programming the equipment so it’s ready to use immediately.
 A DIY home security system typically doesn’t require drilling or wiring and are easy to set up with removable adhesive or plugs into your standard wall outlet and completing the setup on your smartphone or Internet.
-With DIY installation, you’ll have the freedom to set up your system the way you want and when it’s time to move, you’ll be able easily to pack up the system and reinstall it in your new home without needing a professional technician.
+With DIY installation, you’ll also be more able to pack up the system and reinstall it in your new home without needing a professional technician.

 Some home security systems require professional installation to set up your home’s security equipment correctly.
-If a technician is required, you’ll schedule an appointment for installation.
-On the bright side, this means you’ll save time and headaches of handling wiring and drilling, however, you’ll want to factor in the cost of professional installation when purchasing the home security system and equipment – as some cost over $200, but there may be a discounted rate depending on the security equipment or package purchased.
+As an advantage, this means you’ll save time and headaches of handling wiring and drilling, however, you’ll want to factor in the cost of professional installation when purchasing the home security system and equipment – as some cost over $200, but there may be a discounted rate depending on the security equipment or package purchased.

 Expectations for Home Security System Customer Service